 Tuscan pork tenderloin is a great dinner or appetizer.
 Pork tenderloin smothered in fresh herbs roasted inside a crusty baguette.
-Fancy and impressive.
-This Tuscan Pork Tenderloin is mouth-watering delicious!
+Fancy and impressive, yet perfect for picnics.

 Tuscan Pork Tenderloin